How To Stop Rescuing The People You Love And Start Supporting Them Instead

 Ask: Ask questions to help them figure things out.
 For example,'Whats the first and easiest step you could take to start solving this issue?
 What professional person helps people with this sort of problem?'

-Plus, I’ll send you guidance on how to let go of each of these habits so that you can set boundaries with confidence and have relationships where you’re seen, heard and valued.
+And I’ll send you professional guidance on how to overcome them, so you can set boundaries with confidence and have relationships where you’re more seen, heard and valued.